The spreading of global solutions of chemotaxis systems with logistic source and consumption on $\mathbb{R}^{N}$: Introduction

 Assume $\tau = 1,$ $g(u, v) = 0,$ and $h(u,v) = u$.
 It is proved in \cite[Theorem 3.3]{WaKhKh} that \eqref{eq2} has a unique globally defined bounded classical solution with non-negative initial functions $(u_0,v_0)\in (W^{1,p}(\Omega))^2$ for some $p>N$, provided that \eqref{bounded-domain-cond1} holds.
 It is also proved in \cite{LaWa} that this equation has a unique globally defined bounded classical solution with non-negative initial $(u_0,v_0)\in (C(\bar \Omega)\times C^1(\bar\Omega))$ provided that $\chi\|v_0\|_{L^\infty(\Omega)}$ is small relative to $b$ (see \cite[Theorem 1.1]{LaWa}), and that any positive bounded globally defined classical solution converges to $(\frac{a}{b},0)$ as $t\to\infty$ (see \cite[Theorem 1.2]{LaWa}).
 Furthermore, if $\tau = 1, g(u, v) = \mu u,$ and $h(u,v) = \lambda$, it is known (see \cite{IsSh, Win}) that finite-time blow-up does not occur provided

-The study of chemotaxis models on the whole space can provide some deep insight into the influence of chemotaxis on the evolution of biological species from some different angles, say, from the view point whether chemotaxis would speed up or slow down the invasion of the biological species.
+The study of chemotaxis models on the whole space can provide some deep insight into the influence of chemotaxis on the evolution of biological species from some different angles.
+For instance, it can help determine whether chemotaxis would speed up or slow down the invasion of the biological species.
 Also, there have been numerous studies investigating chemotaxis models on the entire space.
-For instance, refer to \cite{Bra, QgChOt, HaHe, Hend, HeRe, LiPa, LiWa, SaSh, SaSh2, SaSh3, SaSh4, SaShXu,ShXu,WaOu}, etc. for investigations into the following chemotaxis model:
+For instance, refer to \cite{Bra, QgChOt, HaHe, Hend, HeRe, LiPa, LiWa, SaSh, SaSh2, SaSh3, SaShXu,ShXu,WaOu}, etc. for investigations into the following chemotaxis model:

-Observe that, in the absence of chemotaxis (i.e. $\chi= 0$), the dynamic of \eqref{Eq3} is governed by the following reaction-diffusion equation,
+Observe that, in the absence of chemotaxis (i.e., $\chi= 0$), the dynamic of \eqref{Eq3} is governed by the following reaction-diffusion equation,

 The equation is also known as Fisher-KPP equation due to the pioneering works of Fisher \cite{Fisher} and Kolmogorov, Petrowsky, Piskunov \cite{KPP} on traveling wave solutions and take-over properties.
 The spreading properties of \eqref{fisher-kpp} are well-established.
 Equation \eqref{fisher-kpp} has traveling wave solutions $u(t,x)=\phi(x\cdot\xi-ct)$ ($\xi\in \mathbb{S}^{N-1}$) connecting $\frac{a}{b}$ and $0$ $(\phi(-\infty)=\frac{a}{b},\phi(\infty)=0)$ for all speeds $c\geq 2\sqrt a$ and there is no such traveling wave solutions of slower speeds.
 For any given bounded $u_0\in C(\R^N, \R^{+})$ with nonempty compact support,